$avvy explores why it’s critical for women to understand and take control of their personal finances.

-As the COVID-19 crisis and its extraordinary economic impact expose financial vulnerability, many of us are waking up to harsh realities.
-Record numbers of people are filing for unemployment and government aid, businesses are closing, and analysts are warning of a historic global recession.
+As the COVID-19 crisis and its extraordinary economic impact expose financial vulnerability, many of us are waking up to the harsh realities of economic fragility.

-Persistent gender roles around money leave women particularly financially vulnerable.
-Eight of ten women in the U.S. will manage their finances alone at some point.
-Yet, 56% of women and 61% of millennial women abdicate major financial decisions to the men in their lives, leaving them ill-prepared to manage finances on their own.
-In the age of #MeToo and female empowerment, why aren’t women more engaged with their money?
+Persistent gender roles around money are leaving women particularly exposed.
+Eight of ten women in the U.S. will be solely responsible for managing their finances at some point in their lives.
+Yet, 56% of women and 61% of millennial women abdicate major financial decisions to the men in their lives.
+Women 65 and older are 80% more likely to be impoverished than men of the same age.
+Meanwhile, low-income women and women of color face heightened barriers to building and maintaining wealth.

 Director of Photography